 Mayor Rhodes-Conway's Statement Regarding COVID-19 and Protecting the Homeless

 The City and County are collaborating to protect residents that are without housing, most of whom are served through the shelter system.
 As of 3/25 we have placed about 225 people into local hotels, removing them from the shelter system and reducing their exposure to risk of transmission to the coronavirus.
-They include 37 families (140 people); the rest single men and women.
+They include 37 families (140 people); the rest single people.

 Efforts to secure safer settings have prioritized families with children, singles who are more vulnerable to the disease, and people who are symptomatic.
 Staff have identified approximately 60 more people for hotel placement and we are working on finding accommodations for them.